iamurph1/iamurph/README.md

 # Cloudflare Pages Template

-This repository contains a template to create a dynamic site on Cloudflare Pages using Pages Functions.
+This repository contains a template to create a dynamic site on Cloudflare Pages using Pages Functions..

 ## Static site content